Most Americans expect next mass shooting to happen in next three months: Reuters/Ipsos poll

 People cited mental health, racism and bigotry and easy access to firearms as the top three causes of mass shootings in the United States, while only about one in six - and one in four Republicans - said in the poll that video games were to blame.

 In his speech on Monday, Trump mentioned video games and mental illness as factors in mass shootings.
-Research studies have shown little or no link between violent video games and shootings.
+Research studies have shown no link between violent video games and shootings.

+Walmart said on Friday it has asked employees at its stores across the United States to take down signs and playable demos of violent video games but has made no changes to its policy on selling firearms.

 The Reuters/Ipsos poll was conducted online in English throughout the United States.
 It gathered responses from 1,116 adults and has a credibility interval, a measure of precision, of plus or minus 3 percentage points.